microsoftgraph/msgraph-sdk-powershell/src/Search/v1.0/docs/Update-MgExternalConnection.md

       - `[Priority <Int32?>]`: The priority which defines the sequence in which the urlToItemResolverBase instances are evaluated.
   - `[Configuration <IMicrosoftGraphExternalConnectorsConfiguration>]`: configuration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[AuthorizedAppIds <String[]>]`: A collection of application IDs for registered Azure Active Directory apps that are allowed to manage the externalConnection and to index content in the externalConnection.
+    - `[AuthorizedAppIds <String[]>]`: A collection of application IDs for registered Microsoft Entra apps that are allowed to manage the externalConnection and to index content in the externalConnection.
   - `[Description <String>]`: Description of the connection displayed in the Microsoft 365 admin center.
 Optional.
   - `[Groups <IMicrosoftGraphExternalConnectorsExternalGroup[]>]`:
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Description <String>]`: The description of the external group.
 Optional.
     - `[DisplayName <String>]`: The friendly name of the external group.
 Optional.
     - `[Members <IMicrosoftGraphExternalConnectorsIdentity[]>]`: A member added to an externalGroup.
-You can add Azure Active Directory users, Azure Active Directory groups, or an externalGroup as members.
+You can add Microsoft Entra users, Microsoft Entra groups, or an externalGroup as members.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[Type <String>]`: identityType
   - `[Items <IMicrosoftGraphExternalConnectorsExternalItem[]>]`: